-It really depended on the time period but most are a spice cake, whether homemade or boxed, with tomato soup and usually frosted with a cream cheese frosting.
-If you want to create a recipe before World War II, that was of course a homemade spice cake that was probably a little more dense filled with raisins or chopped dates and nuts.
-Most likely it was baked in a loaf pan or at least a single layered though there a few that was a two layer cake.
-Some recipes I found were frosted with the cream cheese frosting while others were left plain.
+It really depends on the time period but most are a spice cake, whether homemade or boxed, with tomato soup and usually frosted with a cream cheese frosting.
+If you want to create a recipe before World War II, that was of course a homemade spice cake that was probably a little more densely filled with raisins or chopped dates and nuts.
+Most likely it was baked in a loaf pan or at least a single-layered though there were a few that was a two-layer cake.
+Some recipes I found were frosted with cream cheese frosting while others were left plain.

 When was Tomato Soup Cake popular?

-This is a cake that has piqued the interest of adventitious folks since its creation as Jean Anderson in her book The American Century Cook joked that “America has always been fascinated by cakes made with strange ingredients”.
-Ceil Dyer in a 1982 printing of her book Best Recipes from the Backs of Boxes, Bottles and Jars said that “a half century of good cooks have baked this Campbell’s Tomato Soup cake”.
-She goes on to call it “as moist, delicate and delicious as it was fifty years ago.”
+This is a cake that has piqued the interest of adventurous folks since its creation as Jean Anderson in her book The American Century Cook joked that “America has always been fascinated by cakes made with strange ingredients”.
+Ceil Dyer in a 1982 printing of her book Best Recipes from the Backs of Boxes, Bottles, and Jars said that “a half-century of good cooks have baked this Campbell’s Tomato Soup cake”.
+She goes on to call it “as moist, delicate, and delicious as it was fifty years ago.”

-It does seem that the 1960s and 1970s where the decades that really grabbed on to this cake.
+It does seem that the 1960s and 1970s were the decades that grabbed onto this cake.
 This is probably due in large part to the cake being the first recipe to appear on a Campbell’s Soup label.
-An article from the sixties urges you to make this recipe to “surprise your family and guests ; with a tempting tomato soup cake made so lusciously filled and topped with a fluffy white frosting”.
+An article from the sixties urges you to make this recipe to “surprise your family and guests; with a tempting tomato soup cake made so lusciously filled and topped with a fluffy white frosting”.
 In the 1970s, Campbell’s printed the recipe in their cookbook called 100 Best Recipes.
 The newspaper article about this recipe and the cookbook called the cake “a winner for more than forty years and its popularity never waned”.
 They also called the cake special because it is always moist.
-Just some random fact is that the cookbook only costed $2.95 at the local book store or one could send in $1.95 and two Campbell’s Soup labels to the company and they would send you a copy.
+Just some random fact is that the cookbook only cost $2.95 at the local book store or one could send in $1.95 and two Campbell’s Soup labels to the company and they would send you a copy.

 Why should I make Tomato Soup Cake?